orbis-dei/orbis-dei.github.io/content/places/de-augsburg-prince-bishop-residence.md

 - reformation
 ---

 This building is on the site where the Diet of Augsburg in 1530 took place, where the Augsburg Confession was presented.

+#### Author's Note

-Pray for Christian Unity and for our Protestant brethern to come to the True Faith.
+Let us pray for Christian unity and for our Protestant brethern to come to the True Faith.

+- JPY